jfmonsa/knapsack_genetic/README.md

 ## Knapsack problem statement
 > Given a set of objects which have both a value and a weight $(v_i , w_i)$ what is the maximum value we can obtain by selecting a subset of these objects such that the sum of the weights does not exceed the knapsack capacity?

+Goals:
++ Fill the knapsack without exceeding the capacity
++ maximize the value